prasdud/logistic-regression/README.md

   <li>need to create main software</li>
   <li>need to come up with a formula to rank, will think it over</li>
   <li>more importantly need to name it. will probably be the hardest thing about this project</li>

+  <h3>august 24</h3>
+  <li>I ended up just calling it mark1</li>
+  <li>It "works".
+At the end of the day it is just a basic implementation of logistic regression to classify lyrics based on a 2000 row profanity file</li>
+  <li>It does not properly detect the sentiment behind the lyrics, for example during testing the song 'im back' by eminem, the software gave me a profanity percentage of 15 percent.
+That song deserves way more, but since it follows a bag of words approach as opposed to sentimental analysis, this is the best i can do right now</li>
+  <li>need to clean the lyrics before i pass it to the model, for ex. need to remove duplicate lyrics</li>
+  <li>This project is far from over.
+Will definitely work on it in the future, will add sentimental analysis</li>
+  <li>This was supposed to be a 2 hour project for my AI class.
+LOL</li>
 </ul>